On the Rise Academy: Frequently Asked Questions

 Will participants be eligible for hire at all DPSCD schools?

-During the program’s first year, participants will be eligible for hire at a subset of schools to ensure we can provide intense supports to participants and host schools.
+During the program’s second year, participants will be eligible for hire at a subset of schools to ensure we can provide intense supports to participants and host schools.
 We will likely expand the number of eligible schools in future years.

-Are participants guaranteed a teaching job?
+Are Fellows guaranteed a teaching job?

 Once hired as teachers, are participants required to remain at DPSCD for a certain number of years?